Nutrition During Weight-Loss Medication: What to Eat

 Managing Caloric Reduction

 Work with Dr. Kamen to establish appropriate caloric targets.
-Our Las Vegas clinic offers nutritional counseling as part of comprehensive weight management programs.
+Our Las Vegas clinic offers nutritional counseling as part of comprehensive weight management protocols.

 Foods to Emphasize